miguelteixeiragomes/Comptacao_Paralela_Floyd/README.md

 # Compiling and executing

-A makefile is included in this repo.
+A makefile is included in the repo.

 After compiling, the output program takes as external arguments a file where the first line corresponds to the dimension N of the square matrix and the subsequent lines contain the lines of the matrix.
 The line elements are separated by spaces (' ')

+The output will be similar to the input with the exception of the first line containing N.